EXPANSION AT THE TEMPORARY TERMINAL

 A rare color photo of a Delta DC-3 at the temporary terminal in the late 1950s, parked in the same position as the DC-3 closest to the terminal in the above photo.

 TWA began service to Atlanta on December 16, 1958 with nonstops to St. Louis, Nashville, Tampa and Miami.
 These flights were all part of a marathon, multi-stop Miami to California route.
 Miss Atlanta 1958 and William Hartsfield (at right) helped christen the inaugural Lockheed Constellation with a giant bottle of Coca-Cola.
 From the Georgia State University Digital Collections.

 ATLANTA ENTERS THE JET AGE

 Delta introduced pure jet service at Atlanta on September 18, 1959 when it became the first airline in the world to operate the Douglas DC-8.
 The inaugural flight was to New York's Idlewild Airport, now JFK.

 A second level was quickly added to Delta's gates 11 and 12 to allow the installation of jetways that enabled passengers to board the new jets without having to go outside the terminal.

 Michel Schou painted this excellent illustration of Delta's DC-8 N801E and the new passenger jetways.

 An Atlanta Airport terminal diagram from 1960 shows six airlines serving the airport.
 Of these six, only Delta remains.
 What happened to the others?
 TWA merged into American Airlines in 2001.
 Southern merged with North Central to become Republic in 1979 which was merged into Northwest in 1986.
 Northwest was merged into Delta in 2010.
 Eastern went bankrupt in 1991 and Capital was merged into United in 1961.

-This 1960 aerial view shows the cramped arrangement of the airport as well as the close proximity of the temporary terminal to the construction of the new jet port that would open the following year.
+The nxt two 1960 aerial view show the cramped arrangement of the airport as well as the close proximity of the temporary terminal to the construction of the new jet port that would open the following year.